Prehistoric Ethiopia

-Archeological findings
+Archeological finds

 One of the most prominent and precursor excavations in Ethiopia was conducted by Gerard Dekker at the Stone Age site of Melka Kunture in 1963.
 There, he recognized that the exposed layered rock on the bank of a flood-prone river represented a fossil record dating back 1.7 million years.
 French paleoanthropologist Jean Chavallion conducted a systematic expedition of the site between 1965 and 1995.
 Several Homo erectus fossils aged 1.5 million – 1.7 million years have been uncovered at the site, as well as cranial fragments of early Homo sapiens.

 Between 1967 and 1974, the Omo remains were excavated in the southwestern Omo Kibish area and have been dated to the Middle Paleolithic, around 200,000 years ago.

 In 1974, American paleoanthropologist Donald Johnson excavated a 3.2-million-year-old early female Australopithecus afarensis (nicknamed "Lucy") in Hadar in the Awash Valley.
 Ethiopians refer to the fossil as "Dinqnesh".
 Lucy weighed about 60 pounds and stood three and a half feet tall.

 Between 1992 and 1994, a team led by paleoanthropologist Tim White discovered the first Ardipithecus ramidus (nicknamed "Ardi") fossil in the Middle Awash area of Ethiopia, dating to 4.4 million years ago.
 Subsequently, 100 fossil specimens of Ardi were uncovered.
 These hominins lived in Early Pliocene and were likely omnivores, consuming plants, meat, and fruit but not hard abrasive foods like nuts and tubers.
 In 2009, scientists formally announced and published their findings on Ardi.
 Ardi has certain human features—including smaller diamond-shaped canines and some evidence of upright walking—and is said to descend from the predecessor Ardipithecus kadabba, found in the same area.

 In 2000, scientists led by paleoanthropologist Zeresenay Alemseged discovered a veiled 3.3-million-year-old Australopithecus afarensis baby nicknamed "Selam".
 Searches continued in 2001 when Yohannes Haile-Selassie discovered fossils of a 5.2-million-year-old Ardipithecus ramidus family, 15 mi from Aramis.
 Recently, Yohannes has also found fossil specimens of human ancestors in the Afar Region.